-The assignment will count 30% and training 70% to make the total mark that will be given for the experiential training.
+The assignment will count 50% and training 50% (Skill evaluation form) to make the total mark that will be given for the experiential training.

-7. APPROVAL OF INSTITUTION FOR EXPERIENTIAL LEARNING
+7. APPROVAL OF INSTITUTION FOR WORK INTEGRATED LEARNING

 Interaction between the student, the employer and the educational institution is of the outmost importance in career - orientated training.